FACG5/Marna-House/README.md

 [Our prototype](https://www.figma.com/file/Be2UrCoirdZzoQ2bIB49qHh4/Untitled?node-id=0%3A1)

 ### Problem Statement
-The Marina House Hotel does not have a technological reservation system.
+Marna House Hotel does not have a technological reservation system.
 The reservation depends on the telephone or e-mail, and then manually inserting the data into the databases, which takes a lot of time and effort.
 There is also no specific method followed by customers when booking to be able to view and choose the best services.

 ______
 ### Our Solution